yanleclerc/yanleclerc/README.md

 While I'm not on my keyboard, I'm probably lifthing heavy stuff or gathering with friends around cold beverages.🥃

+- ⚡ Fun fact: I'm a One Piece addict ☠️⛵️

 ---

 ### Languages: